Skip to content

 About the Author

-I am a German software and web developer with a passion for learning and teaching JavaScript.
+I am a German full-stack developer with a passion for learning and teaching JavaScript.
 Following the completion of my Master's Degree in computer science, I immersed myself in the startup world, extensively using JavaScript both professionally and in my free time.
-Collaborating with an exceptional team of engineers in Berlin, we developed large-scale JavaScript applications which sparked my interest in sharing this knowledge with others.
+Collaborating with an exceptional team of engineers in Berlin/Germany, we developed large-scale JavaScript applications which sparked my interest in sharing this knowledge with others.

 During this time, I regularly authored articles on web development for my website.
 Positive feedback from readers seeking to learn from my articles motivated me to refine my writing and teaching style.
 With each article, my ability to effectively educate others continued to grow.
 Witnessing students thrive by providing them with clear objectives and quick feedback loops is particularly fulfilling.

-Presently, I operate as a self-employed web developer, closely working with companies on their products.
+Presently, I operate as a freelance developer, closely working with companies on their products as freelancer or consultant.
 More information about collaborating with me can be found on my website.

 FAQ